 Predictive Prophecy

-The Bible is the only 'religious' book that speaks of future events with the same certainty that it speaks of past or events happening at the time.
+Predictive prophecy in the Old Testament established God's credibility because only the Supreme Being can consistently and precisely predict the future in detail.
+It is the only 'religious' book that speaks of future events with the same certainty that it speaks of past or current events.

 The Gift Of Prophecy